crownstone/crownstone-home-assistant/README.md

 ```
 from the core folder.

-## Configuration
-The configuration folder is in a different location for each system.
-* Linux: ~/.homeassistant
-* HassOS: /config
-* MacOS: ~/.homeassistant
-* Docker: /config

-# Installing the Crownstone integration for debug

-1. First, create a folder called "custom_components" in your configuration folder.
-See above for the location.
-2. go to custom_components and clone this repo in the folder.

 # Running Home Assistant
 If you did the previous steps correctly, Home Assistant should detect the custom_components folder you just added, and will add the Crownstone integration to Home Assistant.<br>